tgeisse/UserDefaultsObservation/README.md

 ### Unsupported Types

 Unsupported times should throw an error during compile time.
 The error will be displayed as if it is in the macro, but it is likely the type that is the issue.
 Should this variable need to be kept on the class, then it may need to be `@ObservationIgnored`.

+## Change Log

+### 0.3.0

+**New Features and Code Organization**
+* Added @ObservableUserDefaultsStore to define a custom UserDefaults suite.
+No longer tied to just UserDefaults.standard
+* Added @ObservableUserDefaultsIgnored to remove reuse of @ObsercationIgnored
+* Moved UserDefaultsWrapper out on its own in the library instead of as a nested struct created by the macro
+* Organized code structure